 In many instances, the clinical presentation suffices for making the diagnosis.
 Situations in which imaging is indicated include:

 - previous renal pathology

-Radiography has a limited role to play, especially if patients are likely to go on to CT.
-Abdominal/KUB radiographs may demonstrate obstructing urinary tract calculi and occasionally demonstrate gas within the collecting system (emphysematous pyelonephritis).
+Radiography has a limited role, especially if patients are likely to go on to CT.
+Abdominal radiographs may demonstrate obstructing urinary tract calculi and occasionally may demonstrate gas within the collecting system (emphysematous pyelonephritis).

 Ultrasound is insensitive to the changes of acute pyelonephritis, with most patients having 'normal' scans.
 Abnormalities are identified in only ~25% of cases 1.
 Possible features include:

 - particulate matter/debris in the collecting system